1:24 PM 16 Sep 2008 [ View original ]

 ineffectiveness.

-From: larrystinson @hotmail.com
+From: larrystinson

-To: larrystinson @hotmail.eom
+To: larrystinson .eom

 Subject: DO} CON statement